dev-achintha/-test-ML_Model_Deployement_using_Fast_API/README.md

 ### Example Request

-Alternatively, instead of FastAPI UI, you can directly enter the following URL into your browser with the parameters you want:
+Alternatively, instead of Swagger UI, you can directly enter the following URL into your browser with the parameters you want:

 ```
 https://diabetes-prediction-model-5d9550a8d37f.herokuapp.com/api/diabetes_prediction?pregnancies=2&Glucose=120&BloodPressure=80&SkinThickness=20&Insulin=85&BMI=25.5&DiabetesPedigreeFunction=0.5&Age=33